The Best Fountain Pens For Calligraphy (2026)

 2) Lamy Joy

-Your invitations will never look better with this modernist style calligraphy pen.
+Your invitations will never look better with this modernist-style calligraphy pen.
 The slender, stem-shaped pen body of the Lamy Joy is lightweight in the hand and delivers a smooth writing experience.
+The contoured grip section guides your fingers to a proper, tripod grip.
 The u-shaped wire flexible clip makes it convenient to attach to your pocket, journal, or purse for decorative handwriting anywhere.
 If you're looking for a great pen for your calligraphy practice or for everyday use, look no further than the Lamy Joy.

 Although the Joy is available in three different calligraphy nib styles - 1.1mm, 1.5mm, or 1.9mm, the nib can be interchanged with other Safari fountain pens.
 So, you could swap a stub nib onto your favorite Safari pen and practice calligraphy with your daily carry fountain pen.